fwextensions/fwlib/README.md

 ## fwlib/files

 The `fwlib/files` module provides a number of utility functions that simplify working with files in Fireworks extensions.
-For instance, `files.read()` reads an entire text file into a string, and `files.writeJSON()` writes a JSON object out to a file.
+For instance, `files.read()` reads an entire text file into a string, and `files.writeJSON()` writes a JavaScript object out to a file as a JSON string.

 [Documentation][4]